ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Introduction

-To evaluate the interpretability of LLM detection, we conducted a human evaluation of how well people can infer the correctness of the detection from the detector's evidence, and we found that providing similar span examples contributes more effectively to judging the correctness of the detection than existing interpretable methods.
-Moreover, extensive experiments in four domains and three generators showed that ExaGPT massively outperforms prior interpretable and powerful detectors by up to +40.9 points accuracy, even at a constant false positive rate of 1\%.
-From these results, we observe that ExaGPT achieves high interpretability in its detection result and also high detection performance.
+To evaluate the interpretability of detection, we conducted a human evaluation of how well people can infer the correctness of the detection from the detector's evidence.
+We found that providing similar span examples contributes more effectively to judging the correctness of the detection than existing interpretable methods.
+Moreover, extensive experiments in four domains and three generators showed that ExaGPT massively outperforms prior interpretable and powerful detectors by up to +37.0 points of accuracy, even at a constant false positive rate of 1\%.
+From these results, we observe that ExaGPT achieves high interpretability in its detection result and also high detection performance.\footnote{Code and datasets are available at \url{https://github.com/ryuryukke/ExaGPT}.}